 Installing Visual Studio

-Here's a list of our most frequently requested links.
+Before we dig in to the details, here's a list of our most frequently requested links.

 To find out what's available in each edition of Visual Studio 2015, see our Compare Visual Studio Offerings page.